 Ms Catarina de Albuquerque (Portugal) - Executive Chair of the Sanitation and Water for All Partnership, former UN Special Rapporteur on the right to safe drinking water and sanitation (formerly Independent Expert); formerly chair of negotiations on the Optional Protocol to the Convention on Economic, Social and Cultural Rights (2004-2008).

-Professor Christof Heyns (South Africa) - Member of the UN Human Rights Committee; Member of the United Nations Independent Investigation on Burundi; former UN Special Rapporteur on extrajudicial, summary or arbitrary executions; Professor of Human Rights Law and Director of the Institute for International and Comparative Law in Africa at the University of Pretoria.
+Professor Christof Heyns (South Africa) - Member of the UN Human Rights Committee; Member of the former United Nations Independent Investigation on Burundi; former UN Special Rapporteur on extrajudicial, summary or arbitrary executions; Professor of Human Rights Law and Director of the Institute for International and Comparative Law in Africa at the University of Pretoria.

 Former members of the Board

 Ms. Asma Jahangir (Pakistan) (1952-2018) - UN Special Rapporteur on the situation of human rights in the Islamic Republic of Iran; former UN Special Rapporteur on freedom of religion; former Special Rapporteur on extrajudicial executions; Chair of the Human Rights Commission of Pakistan; President of the Supreme Court of the Pakistan Bar Association; and member of UN Fact-Finding Mission on Israeli Settlements.

 Professor Sir Nigel Rodley (UK) (1941-2017) - former Chair and member of the UN Human Rights Committee; former UN Special Rapporteur on torture; and Professor of Law and Chair at the Human Rights Centre at the University of Essex.